newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 ## Increasing creative freedom by working together

-With *real* collaboration, solutions emerge that no one individual could ever expect.
+With genuine collaboration, solutions emerge that no one individual could ever expect.
 Things develop from multiple perspectives.
 This is collaboration that harnesses individual talent.
 It enables us to go beyond the conventions and constraints of traditional journalism into newer and more fruitful territories.

 Enabling an agile workflow best situates us to use our talents within our team.
 We (and our work) are benefitting from the complimentary talents and insights of others, working in true collaboration to deliver creative works.